losamtz/axis-acap-tip-workshop/event/send-events-types/send-data/README.md

 This sample declares the event as stateless (1), meaning each fired event is independent and does not represent an ongoing state.

 - **User-defined data**
 Keys are marked with isApplicationData so that they are treated as application-specific metrics.
+They will not appear in the event rule.

 - **Event loop**
 A GLib main loop schedules periodic event generation every 3 seconds using g_timeout_add_seconds.